DataDog/chaos-controller/CONTRIBUTING.md

 The [samples](examples/) contains sample data which can be used to test your changes.

-[demo.yaml](examples/demo.yaml) contains testing resources you can apply directly to your cluster in whatever namespace you choose (`chaos-demo` by default) by running:
+[demo.yaml](examples/demo.yaml) contains testing resources you can apply directly to your cluster.
+First, create the `chaos-demo` namespace, then bring up the demo pods:
+  * `minikube kubectl -- apply -f examples/namespace.yaml`
   * `minikube kubectl -- apply -f examples/demo.yaml`

 To see whether curls are succeeding, by using kubectl to tail the pod's logs, run: